11 Most Common Symptoms Of Anxiety In Dogs

 When dogs are removed from their owners, their things or toys may be scratched, chewed, or destroyed.

-Your dog may have chewed the table legs, doors, window sills, door frames, and even damaged the couch or cushions when you return home.
+Your dog may have chewed the table legs, doors, window sills, and door frames, and even damaged the couch or cushions when you return home.

 Chewing and digging in your house can lead to injuries such as broken teeth, scrapes, nail or paw damage, and even harm from broken furniture.